novaspirit/pi-hosted/docs/throttled.md

 ## Errors

-When you see an error that means something is up with the hardware and most likely needs some kind of adjustment.
+When you see an error, that means there is an issue with the hardware and most likely needs some kind of adjustment.

-- If the error shows under **Now:** It means the issue is active right now
+- If the error shows under **Now:** it means the issue is active right now
 - If the error shows under **Run:** it means the error(s) have happened since last reboot.

 ![Throttled Error Power Problems](https://raw.githubusercontent.com/novaspirit/pi-hosted/master/docs/images/throttled-red-power-problem.png)